kenken28/vpn/README.md

 # vpn #

 pgen is a tool for generating large primes and their primitive roots
+to run server: $ python server.py  (must run server first) to run client: $ python client.py